NECK SPRAIN / Neck Strain

-A neck sprain occurs when there is a ligament sprain or muscle strain resulting in pain of the neck.
-A sprain is a stretch or tear in the ligament resulting from a sudden movement that causes the neck to extend to an extreme position.
+A neck sprain occurs when there is a ligament in the neck that has been stressed to far and has a varying degree of tearing.
+Neck strains and sprains are less likely to occur by the active pursuit of a healthy back.
+A neck strain is when a muscle in the neck is stretched too far and the muscle has a degree of tearing.
+A sprain or strain is a stretch or tear in the ligament, or respectively the muscle, resulting from a sudden movement that causes the neck to extend to an extreme position.
 For example, in the rapid deceleration of a car crash, your head and neck can stretch far forward before stopping.

-What parts of the neck are involved in a neck sprain?
+What parts of the neck are involved in a neck sprain or Neck Strain?

 The seven bones of the spinal column in your neck are called cervical vertebrae.
 They are connected to each other by ligaments, which are strong bands of tissue, like thick rubber bands.
 A sprain or even a tear can occur in one or more of these soft tissues when the neck is bent to an extreme position, resulting in a neck sprain.